 As a 'thank you' to him, I also found time to start stitching Ahmran Eala, a double bed-sized silk wholecloth quilt.
 The design was based on (but not a copy of) a previous commission representing the Irish legend The Children of Lir, which he'd absolutely loved.
 Both designs made extensive use of Celtic knotwork patterns and proved an interesting challenge.

 Making Ahmram Eala also led to the creation of a very novel sweater quilt called Machine Knit.
 When his silk quilt was finished, the husband wanted to cut holes in it to inset small red LED's to make the swans' crystal eyes light up.
-Unsurprisingly I refused, but I did make a sweater quilt with a Damian Hurst-type crystal skull for him to play with.
-He mounted small screens in the eye-sockets, mounted a tiny camera in the top of the skull, then programmed the eyes to follow movement picked up by the camera using two tiny Rapsberry Pi computers.
-The end result is a skull with eyes that can follow you.
-This has caused endless amusement and kept the husband quiet for simply ages!
+Unsurprisingly I refused, but I did make a sweater quilt with a Damian Hirst-type crystal skull for him to play with.
+He mounted small screens in the 'holes' of the eye-sockets, and a tiny camera in the top of the skull, then programmed the eyes to follow movement picked up by the camera using two tiny Rapsberry Pi computers.
+The end result is a skull with eyes that follow you as you walk around in front of it.
+It's quite uncanny and has caused endless amusement, as well as keeping the husband quiet for simply ages!